Rasheed Air Base

-Al Rasheed Air Base is a major Iraqi Air Force base on the south east outskirts of Baghdad, in the Diyala Governorate of Iraq.
+Al Rasheed Air Base (also known as Al Salam Air Base, ICAO: ORRA) is a major Iraqi Air Force base on the southeastern outskirts of Baghdad, in Diyala Governorate of Iraq.

 It is located approximately 11 kilometers (6.8 mi) southeast of downtown Baghdad.
-The air base is served by an 8,300 foot long runway.
+The air base is served by an 8,300 feet long runway.
 According to the Gulf War Air Power Survey, there were 10 hardened aircraft shelters at Rasheed as of 1991.

-109 Squadron which flies the Sukhoi Su-25 is based there.
+Iraqi Air Force's 109 Squadron which flies the Sukhoi Su-25 is based there.

 History

 Royal Air Force use

 Al Rasheed Air Base was originally a British Military base and airfield developed after the First World War and from 1922 became the main base for the British Royal Air Force (RAF) and called RAF Hinaidi.
 When the RAF built their new base at RAF Dhibban (renamed RAF Habbaniya on 1 May 1938), the RAF began, in 1936, to leave RAF Hinaidi Cantonment and when the move was complete in 1938 it was handed over to the Royal Iraqi Air Force.